Non Harassment/Non Discrimination Policy (includes Sexual Harassment Prevention Policy)

 Contact the Local Police Department

 If the harassment involves physical touching, coerced physical confinement or coerced sex acts, the conduct may constitute a crime.
-Contact the local police department.
+Those wishing to pursue criminal charges are encouraged to contact the local police department.